 Matthew & Sons Drilling Services P/L

-Whilst you are pretty much guaranteed finding water anywhere in Melbourne and many other places around the state, I can pick a site if the customer wishes using the old fashioned divining method.
+Whilst you have a pretty good chance of finding water everywhere, I can pick a site if the customer wishes using the old fashioned divining method.
 I offer this as a free service for my customers.
 Although I do not guarantee water, my success rate is pretty good.
 I will never claim to be able to ‘find’ water.
 What I am finding are fractures or variations in the strata which should be carrying water.

 Under no circumstances will we guarantee the quality or quantity of the water.